 Tolfa owes his fortune to the deposits of alunite, used in the processing of paper and leather and discovered around 1460 by Cardinal Giovanni di Castro who had as his godfather Pope Pius II Piccolomini.

-Before the fall of Constantinople alum was sourced from Turkey, but then the demand led to a sudden development of Tolfa, which became autonomous and expanded rapidly beyond its walls, giving rise to the town of Allumiere.
+The mining of alum, which before the fall of Constantinople arrived from Jerusalem through Turkey, led to a sudden development of the Tolfa, which became an autonomous municipality and rapidly expanded beyond the walls, giving rise to the nearby village of Allumiere.

 At this point the Frangipane came into conflict with the papacy and the mines became the direct property of the Pope through the Apostolic Chamber.
 In fact, in 1463 Giovanni di Castro obtained a concession to exploit the mines for 25 years and, after the terms of the concession expired, the Chigi family took over.

 The true development of Tolfa occurred with the arrival of Agostino Chigi, noble from Siena, and the success was so great that Pope Leo X established that the proceeds were to be used to finance the war against the Turks (as documented in the Appaltum Alluminum Sanctae Crociatae »).

 In 1530 Tolfa became an independent municipality and began its great development as an industrial city until in 1799 it was sacked by French troops.